-A branch of this family has its origins in the Transcarpathian region (Subcarpathian Rus) of Ukraine.
+Multiple branches of this family has its origins in Ukraine.

 My grandmother on my mother's side was born in Kolomyia, Ukraine.
 In a straight line, that's about 140 miles from where my paternal side originated.

-My father was born in Bilky.
-He was a polyglot.
+My father was born in Bilky which is in the Transcarpathian region (Subcarpathian Rus).
+Dad was a polyglot.
 That's a fancy word for someone who speaks lots of languages.
 He spoke Hungarian, Czech, Russian, German, Yiddish, and English.
 The history of the region explains the reason for his multilingualism.

 In the early 1900's, Bilky was located in Hungary.
 After World War I, it moved to Czechoslovakia.
 In the late 1930's, it returned to Hungary.
 Post World War II, it was adopted by the Soviet Union.
 In 1991, Bilky became Ukrainian.

 There's this old sad joke that has become relevant to the current world with the 2022 Russian invasion.
 "I was born in Hungary.
 Went to school in Czechoslovakia.
 Had a family in the Soviet Union.
 Expect to die in Ukraine.
 And never left my hometown."
 I can see Tevye the Milkman sighing after the Broadway audience stops laughing.

 Anyway, here's a map of Bilky, Ukraine with distances to different places.
 It was made on March 16, 2022 - the 21st day of the Russian Invasion.
 And to paraphrase Tevye when asked if there was a proper blessing for Russia, "May Hashem keep Russia - far away from us."